 CHILDREN: ♦♦♦♦♦ – There is something for everyone to do at Marloes Sands.
-There is a massive sandy beach with crystal clear water and many rock pools for kids to enjoy; as well as beautiful scenery, geology and fossils for the adults.
+There is a massive sandy beach with crystal-clear water and many rock pools for kids to enjoy, as well as beautiful scenery, geology and fossils for the adults.
 The location is an ideal one for a weekend picnic.

 ACCESS: ♦♦♦♦ – There is plenty of parking at the Marloes Sands National Trust car park.
-From here there is an 800m walk down to the beach.
-Once on the beach there is a huge area to explore.
+From here, there is an 800m walk down to the beach.
+Once on the beach, there is a huge area to explore.

 TYPE: – Once the right rock layers are found, fossils can be observed in situ or can be collected from the large amounts of scree present.

-There is quite a variety of fossils to be found at Marloes Sands.
-These include brachiopods, corals, bivalves, trilobites, cephalopods and more.
-Perhaps of most interest are the coral fossils which are both plentiful and diverse.
-Many look like pieces of charcoal with a fine ‘gilled’ internal structure.
-This internal structure soon crumbles away and leaves an impression of the gross morphology of the coral.
-The two most productive fossiliferous areas are both to the south east of the path to the beach.
+The two most productive fossiliferous areas are both to the southeast of the path to the beach.
 Head this way when you reach the beach and stop when you see another path that descends downwards from the cliff top.
-If you look at the rocks that make up the base of the cliff here you should be able to find fossils.
-The second fossiliferous area is further along the beach, perhaps 300m away from the first.
-Here the layers in the cliffs are virtually perpendicular and composed of a flakey shale.
-Many fossils can be observed in situ in these rocks and some can collected in the scree near-by.
+If you look at the rocks that make up the base of the cliff here, you should be able to find fossils.

-The geology is Silurian, Gorstian 421 to 423 mya.
+The geology is Silurian from the Gorstian Stage (421 to 423mya).

 This site is an SSSI.
 This Special Site of Scientific Interest, means you can visit the site, but hammering the bedrock is not permitted.